70 of the Best Character Building Picture Books For Kids

 Sharing and Generosity

 Sharing and generosity go hand-in-hand.
-These wonderful books teach children that it is better to give than to receive.
-And, that by giving they actually receive joy and satisfaction…even if it hurt to give at first.
-The opposite of selfishness is generosity, so it might be a good idea to read some books about selfishness and generosity together so that children can grasp the contrast.
+These excellent books teach children that giving is better than receiving.
+And that giving gives them joy and satisfaction, even if it hurts to give at first.
+The opposite of selfishness is generosity, so it might be a good idea to read books about selfishness and generosity together so that children can grasp the contrast.

 - The Giving Tree by Shel Silverstein